-We recently became interested in the Automatic Packet Reporting System that is used over Amateur Radio.
-This system is primarily used on the 2m band to report position, weather, emergency information, telemetry, and other data over a shared RF channel.
-The traffic on the Amateur Radio APRS network originates from a variety of sources including mobile VHF radios (FM and DSTAR), HTs, Weather Stations, Personal Computers, and more recently, smart phones.
+.We recently became interested in the Automatic Packet Reporting System that is used over Amateur Radio.
+This system is primarily used on the 2m Band. it can report position, weather, emergency information, telemetry, and other data over a shared RF channel.
+The traffic on the Amateur Radio APRS network originates from a variety of sources including mobile VHF radios (FM and DSTAR), HTs, Weather Stations, Personal Computers, and more recently, smartphones.
 APRS uses a combination of the Internet and the 2m (and 70cm) radio bands to transport position and other information over RF to gateway ports to the Internet.
 The data is consolidated and displayed on sites like aprs.fi.

-- AB1OC-10 – our APRS base station
+- AB1OC-10 – our base station

 - AB1OC-7 – an APRS HT